Ynn/selfstar/exercises/follow-me.md

 ![The FollowMeConfiguration service](/img/exercises/follow.me/FollowMeConfigurationService.png)

-For beginning the interpretation of these goals into according configuration will be hard-coded and hardwired.
+To begin to interpret these goals the configuration will be hand-coded and hardwired.
-You can use the following hard-coded values :
+You can use the following hand-coded values :

 {code lang="java"}
 package org.example.follow.me.manager;